+THR 226 Movement for the Theatre

+THR 350 Voice for Speech, Stage, and Screen

+THR 365 Advanced Acting

+Ten production practicum units (THP)- See Practicum Units

+Directing/Dramaturgy Concentration

-This concentration within the Theatre curriculum is designed to serve students hoping to pursue graduate studies in Theatre (M.A./Ph.D. and M.F.A.) and/or professional work as performers.
+This concentration within the theatre curriculum is designed to serve students hoping to pursue graduate studies in theatre (MA/PhD and MFA) and/or professional work as a director or dramaturg.
 Students choosing this concentration will enroll in the eight core theatre major courses taken by all theatre majors and will supplement the core with courses identified as concentration specific electives.
-Students in the performance concentration are encouraged to consult with their adviser when selecting electives.
-Advisers will assist students in identifying the year and semester elective courses are offered.
-Students are strongly encouraged to also complete a professional Internship at a local Twin Cities theatre.
+Students in the Directing/Dramaturgy concentration are encouraged to consult with their adviser when selecting electives.
+Advisors will assist students in identifying the year and semester elective courses are offered.

 To fulfill this concentration: